 The Director of the University Health and Wellness Center does not issue excuses to students.
 A card indicating date and time of admission, discharge or treatment will be given to the student for presentation to the faculty member in a timely manner.
 Ultimately, the authority for deciding whether the student is excused for medical reasons rests with the instructor.

 Students who are members of an intercollegiate team are required to attend all scheduled class meeting times or scheduled online activities associated with the course delivery.
 Absences due to illness, personal/family emergencies, or injury must be documented.
 Failure to adhere to the attendance policy may result in sanctions up to and including suspension from the athlete's sport for the remainder of the season.
-This policy includes required attendance and completion of all final examinations or evaluations for each class in which the athlete is registered.
-Student-athletes must remain in good academic standing in order to maintain eligibility during post-season games, the upcoming semester, and future competitive seasons.
+Student-athletes must remain eligible to enroll in order to maintain eligibility for all intercollegiate competition.
 Arranging to make up work missed because of legitimate class absence is the responsibility of the student.

 Within the University there are several categories of students that are expected to exhibit behavior that conforms to the group to which they belong.
 These units include, but are not limited to: ROTC cadets, academic honor societies, veterans, athletes, medicine, and nursing majors.
 Membership within these units implies that the student agrees to fulfill the obligations of the organization.